 Sigmund Freud (Sigismund Schlomo Freud) was a world renowned psychiatrist and was the founder of psychoanalysis.
-His theories remain influential in psychology today and continue to inspire people worldwide.
-He has written numerous books detailing his thoughts and theories.
+His theories remain influential in psychology to this day.
+Freud has written numerous books detailing his thoughts and theories.

 Freud was born May 6th.
 People born on May 6th are generally very good at deciphering people’s motivations, desires and feelings, even when others try to keep them hidden.
 Their own inner world, imagination and emotions are very rich and deep and they have a strong desire to “get into the mind” of others.
 Because of this any subject which seeks to understand human behaviour fascinates them.
 They are naturally compassionate and sensitive people, even when they are privately suffering they seek to help others.
 Other people also tend to seek them out for guidance during times of trial as they are very skilled therapists and counsellors.
 Because they tend to experience many personal struggles throughout life, they have a special place in their heart for those who are oppressed or victims of forces beyond their control.